 Download FREE printable measurement and sizing record cards HERE.

 ~ Linked table of contents, for reference and ease of use on digital devices.

 ~ Full color photo tutorial with specific details for each step and illustrations for additional clarity.

 Purchase also includes AO Large Format PDF for copy shop printing, and a separate Projector optimized file.
 Print-at-home and Large Format files have nested pattern pieces (no layers); Projector file has layers (ability to turn on and off individual projected sizes).

 NOTE: This is a pattern, not a completed garment.

 Behind the Name...

-The inspiration for naming this pattern comes from Kluane National Park in Canada’s Yukon Territory, where tundra, ice fields, lakes and rivers, glaciers and mountain ranges are draped in the shifting colors of the aurora borealis (Northern Lights) in the winter or lit by the Midnight Sun during summer.
+Kluane is a National Park in Canada’s Yukon Territory, where tundra, ice fields, lakes and rivers, glaciers and mountain ranges are draped in the shifting colors of the aurora borealis (Northern Lights) in the winter or lit by the Midnight Sun during summer.
 This park is home to Canada’s highest peak, Mt.
 Logan… and an impressive grizzly bear population.